sushildw99/Java-SpringBoot/Readme.md

 This is a SpringBoot project, There are 3 Rest API, Description and Curl Commands are as follows, These Curl commands are executed successfully in MacOS Mojave.
 This is a maven project and I have run it through IntelliJ by running the class - com.sushil.numgen.NumgenApplication,

 Rest Controller: com.sushil.numgen.controller.NumgenController

-I have written Junit and Integration Test which are availabe at: src/test/java and same can be run through IntelliJ
+Junit and Integration Test are availabe at: src/test/java and same can be run through IntelliJ

  1. POST http://localhost:8080/api/generate